-The average age difference between partners has generally been around three years.
+Age differences between partners might typically be around three years or less.
 But sometimes love can be age-blind.
 As such, May-December relationships are not unheard of, thanks, in some part, to society's burgeoning acceptance of age gaps.
-Spouses usually have more in common and share similar belief systems when their age difference is just several years, but whenever a significant age gap exists, couples are more likely to have different life goals and perspectives, which may prove the two people incompatible long term (although it's not a given).
+Spouses may have more in common and share similar belief systems when their age difference is just several years, but whenever a significant age gap exists, couples may be more likely to have different life goals and perspectives, which might prove the two people incompatible long term (although it's not a given).
 We rounded up some age-gap relationship advice to help ensure your relationship is successful and holds up over time.

 Read on for some ways to handle your relationship if there's a significant age gap between you and your partner.